immunefi-team/Bounty_Boosts/DeGate/26116 - [SC - Insight] The MultiSigWalletgetTransactionIds function co....md

 # The `MultiSigWallet::getTransactionIds()` function contains logic bugs which would exclude one valid transaction ID from the defined range in the returned list.

-Submitted on Sat Nov 25 2023 06:28:13 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 25th 2023 at 12:28:13 UTC by @OxSCSamurai for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26116